freiheit-com/test-mate/README.md

       {:project "test" :subproject "test-sub3" :language "java"}
     ]

-The projects in this file are tried to be created in the statistic server.
+test-mate tries to generate the projects from the file onto the statistic-server.
 The result is printed to stdout.

 To ignore a project in the creation mark it with `:skip true` (this allows to keep a file with all projects in the statistic server and only append new projects).